- Borrow & Request

 This free service from PubMed provides several methods (filters) for extracting EBM materials from the PubMed database.
 By design the clinical studies topic areas are limited.
 Use full PubMed if comprehensive searching is required.

+The PubMed single search box offers a quick and easy way to start searching for articles on your topic.
 Enter keywords or phrases that capture the primary aspects of your topic into the default PubMed search box.
 Don't use full sentences or punctuation or search operators like AND/OR/NOT.

 See the image below or watch this short PubMed Find Articles on a Topic video tutorial.